evolutics/iftree/README.md

 ## Introduction

-Let's explore the basic functionality with a first example.

-Say you have the following files in a folder `my_assets`:
+The basic functionality is simple.
+Say you have the following files:

 ```text
 my_assets/